dorsy99/portfoliov4/content/posts/2019-12-10-helloworld.md

 ## What's next?

-The website will continue to improve as I find time to fix it, and (hopefully!) get to learn Vue.
+The website will continue to improve as I find time to fix it, and (hopefully!) get to learn Vue `spoiler from the future - It doesn't!`.
 I also have some plans for creating some really cool ServiceNow content and sharing it with the world.

 Thanks for sticking with me!
 Catch you next post ;)

-  Andrew
+`- Andrew`